pnxenopoulos/awpy/README.md

 If you use the parser for any public analysis, we kindly ask you to link to this repository, so that others may know how you parsed, analyzed or visualized your data.
 If you have a paper or project that uses the parser, please let us know in Discord so we can add it!

 ## Contributing
-We welcome any contributions from the community.
-You can visit the [issue page](https://github.com/pnxenopoulos/awpy/issues) to see what issues are still open, or you can message mods on Discord.
-If you're new to contributed, don't worry!
-We will always have a need for writing tests, quality assurance, and documentation, which are great beginner tasks.
-We also seek contributors to produce interesting content (such as tweets, analyses, papers, etc.) -- you can see more examples of community content [here](https://awpy.readthedocs.io/en/latest/projects.html).
+We welcome any contributions from the community no matter the skill-level.
+You can visit the [issue page](https://github.com/pnxenopoulos/awpy/issues) to see what issues are still open, the [Awpy project](https://github.com/users/pnxenopoulos/projects/5) for a different view of project priorities, or you can message us on Discord.
+Some examples of where you can make a difference: documentation, quality assurance, developing new features, creating unique content with Awpy.
+You can see more examples of community content [here](https://awpy.readthedocs.io/en/latest/projects.html).
 If you are interested in contributing to Awpy, learn more [here](https://github.com/pnxenopoulos/awpy/blob/main/CONTRIBUTING.md).

-We are big fans of tools like [black](https://github.com/psf/black), [ruff](https://github.com/charliermarsh/ruff), [pylint](https://github.com/pylint-dev/pylint) and [pyright](https://microsoft.github.io/pyright/).
+:books: **Tip:** We are happy to walk through those that want to contribute, no matter the skill level.
+There are a diverse set of ways one can contribute to Awpy.

 ## Structure
-`awpy` is structured as follows:
+Awpy is structured as follows:

 ```
 .
 ├── awpy
-│   ├── analytics                 # Code for Counter-Strike analytics
 │   ├── data                      # Code for dealing with Counter-Strike map and nav data
 │   ├── parser                    # Code for Counter-Strike demo parser
+│   ├── stats                     # Code for Counter-Strike statistics and analytics
 │   └── visualization             # Code for Counter-Strike visualization
 ├── doc                           # Contains documentation files
 ├── examples                      # Contains Jupyter Notebooks showing example code